butterfieldm/cso_de_pipeline_exercise/README.md

 - **Advanced schema features**
   Add support for regex patterns, enums, minimum/maximum values, and other JSON Schema validations.
 - **Data summaries and quality checks**
-  For testing purposes in production summary data cand data quality checks should be taken of the data
+  For testing purposes in production summary data cand data quality checks should be taken of the data.
 - **Mapping documentation**
-  Create mapping documents with a full picture of the data landscape
+  Create mapping documents with a full picture of the data landscape.

 ### 4. Monitoring and Alerting